What is emphysema?

 - There is no way to repair or regrow the damaged lung tissue.
 The goal of treatment

-for people with pulmonary emphysema is to live more comfortably, control symptoms,
+for people with emphysema is to live more comfortably, control symptoms, and prevent

 - A key part of treatment is to quit smoking.